ContrastingSounds/Looker-Custom-Vis/financial_report/design_notes.md

 Simple function to return the field name required for a sparkline measure column in a pivoted table.
 This is a concatenation of all but the last field value, as the last field value becomes the index to the data array representing the sparkline.

 TODO: Probably this can be simplified and the logic just applied inline rather than as a separate function.

+### buildSparklinePivotIndex

+_parameters:_ fields, keys, depth

+_updates:_ pivot_index

+Tables with sparklines require a different set of pivot keys, as the final pivot field "disappears" into the array of data points for the sparkline itself.
+This function enriches the pivot_index with a key value for the new spark_index.

 ### updateDataTableWithMeasureValues